junn-h/techproject/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 This is the front page of my website where I post projects.

+### About
-I document everything as I go, and you can find my process from start to finish.
+I post the process of my projects, from start to finish, documenting everything as I go.
+You can find my code, pictures, and explanations in each project.